Charles Provan

 Tutoring

 Whenever anyone can bring art into someone else’s life, it is a special thing.
 Even although I am not a trained teacher, being able to share knowledge and skills brings huge rewards for all involved.
-For over many years now I have along with chosen colleagues in the studio, been running classes for groups such ‘Additional Support Needs’ youngsters, and women victims and survivors of domestic abuse.

 Healing Power of Art